JamieM-Hub/JM-Idle-Game/documentation/README.md

 ## Acknowledgements
 - This project was inspired by mobile idle/clicker games
 - Thank you to my mentor Aaron for your continued help and advice
-- Thank you to my friends who were kind enough to play test *Elements* and provide feedback
+- Thank you to Josh and those who were kind enough to play test *Elements* and provide feedback